 Individual patient reports support clinicians with face-to-face patient consultations.
 They help identify high-risk patients and other specific patient groups for review and intervention to optimise their care.
-Each patient has a personalised feedback section which can be provided to them as a self-management plan.
+Each patient has a personalised feedback section which can be provided to them as a self-management plan which is based on OPC researchers, epidemiologists and national guidelines.
 Patient reports cover extensive aspects of Asthma & COPD care including, but not limited to:

 - Individual patient summary